DaiziesDen/Mr-Robot-CTF-Progress-Report/README.md

 ![Capture d'écran 2025-06-23 093521](https://github.com/user-attachments/assets/d0c49273-abd2-4b65-8715-30cf63adc2e1)

 SOOOOOOO, this means I can also attack it.
 I looked up Nmap escalation techniques.
 Let's see where this rabbit hole goes.
 This led me to https://gtfobins.github.io/gtfobins/nmap/.
 I then checked the Nmap version to confirm which command would yield the best results.
 I settled with the interactive command as Mr. Robot was running Nmap 3.81.
 The escalation vulnerability covers 2.02 - 5.21.
+I ran the interactive command, opened the root directory and found the 3rd key.
+The box is now complete.

 ![Capture d'écran 2025-06-23 095823](https://github.com/user-attachments/assets/dcd20414-d562-4c04-a3f1-e506d29687fe)
 ![Capture d'écran 2025-06-23 101000](https://github.com/user-attachments/assets/6a52c2fc-9aff-4de8-891d-905f33be45d1)
 ![Capture d'écran 2025-06-23 101014](https://github.com/user-attachments/assets/0836c8c4-1c91-417b-9135-94dc2a3a8dce)

-3rd key found and box complete.
-I'd say I completed this box with about 25 percent of help.
+I'd say I completed this with about 25 percent of help.
 Quite a big step for me.
 Daizi - 1.
 Mr. Robot - 0.